 Mechanical settling and thermal stabilization

-Mechanical settling and thermal stabilization shall be performed prior to acceptance testing.
+As a part of manufacturing and assembly processes, mechanical settling, run-in and thermal stabilization shall be performed prior to acceptance testing.

 Acceptance tests

 New builds of qualified designs shall be acceptance tested to verify that the actual manufactured hardware is free from manufacturing defects.